FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

   - New remaining sum is 60s - 60s = 0s.
 - For second result (duration 60s, loss 0.1%):
  - Remaining sum is not larger than zero, exiting the loop.
-- Current forwarding ratio was most recently set to 0%.
+- Current loss ratio was most recently set to 0%.

 - Current forwarding ratio is one minus the current loss ratio, so 100%.
 - Conditional Throughput is the current forwarding ratio multiplied by the Load value.